aerospike/aerospike-client-go/README.md

 <a name="Installation"></a>
 ## Installation:

-1. Install Go 1.2+ and setup your environment as [Documented](http://golang.org/doc/code.html#GOPATH)
+1. Install Go 1.2+ and setup your environment as [Documented](http://golang.org/doc/code.html#GOPATH) here.
 2. Get the client in your ```GOPATH``` : ```go get github.com/aerospike/aerospike-client-go```
   * To update the client library: ```go get -u github.com/aerospike/aerospike-client-go```